charlesbreeze/FORGE2/README.md

 ## Multithreading

 FORGE2 will automatically use multithreading if run with a Perl installation compiled with thread support.
-But those Perl installations that do not support multi-threading,  we also provide a single-threaded version at eforge.safe_copy_nonthreaded.pl.
+For those Perl installations that do not support multi-threading, FORGE2 will detect this and automatically use single-threaded code instead.

 ## Webserver